msantos/pdeathsigexec/README.md

 pdeathsigexec: signal process when parent exits

-A subprocess whose parent exits will be re-parented to init (PID 1) and continue to run. `pdeathsigexec` sets the process to have a signal sent if the parent process terminates.
+A subprocess whose parent exits can be re-parented to init (PID 1) and continue to run. `pdeathsigexec` sets the process to have a signal sent if the parent process terminates.

 The "signal on parent termination" behaviour applies to the executed process only and not descendents